pchapin/yeditor/README.md

 Open Watcom is a cross platform compiler that supports Windows, OS/2, DOS, and Linux.
 In theory it can be used to build Y for all of these systems regardless of your development platform.
-At the current time some of the source files make use of features that are not supported by Open Watcom (as of December 2021).
-Thus it can't be used to build Y at this time.
-However the project files for Open Watcom are retained.
-There is work being done on removing the newer features that Open Watcom can't handle so that Y can once again be built by that compiler.
-It is also hoped that Open Watcom will evolve in the future to support a larger fraction of the newer C++ standards.
-When that happens, those newer features could once again be used in Y.
+At the current time Y development is limited to C++98, which Open Watcom largely supports.
+Newer C++ features can only be used to the extent that Open Watcom supports them.

 To build Y with Open Watcom follow this procedure.